Yeeloman/ViewInk/README.md

 3. Commit your changes and push to your fork.
 4. Submit a pull request.

+---

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

+---

 ## Acknowledgments